shxdow/shxdow.github.io/_posts/2020-12-31-software-reliability.md

 whats needed.
 This effectively makes every special purpose machine (i.e. program) inherit the entire jungle in which the general one lives as opposed to only taking a banana one is looking for.
-Security is the epitome of such phenomena as security vulnerabilities are all about [^1] leveraging broken assumptions and deeper understanding of the underlying system.
+Security is the epitome of such phenomena as security vulnerabilities are all about [[Needless to say, tools that are hard to reason about do play their role.
+But it goes much much further than that.
+Producing secure software is _really_ hard.
+::lsn]] leveraging
+broken assumptions and deeper understanding of the underlying system.

+{:.small .oblique}
 > Infosec is all about the mismatch between our intuition and the actual behavior of the systems we build.
 That makes it harmful to study the field as an abstract, isolated domain.
-To truly master it, dive into how computers work, then make a habit of asking yourself "okay, but what if assumption X does not hold true?" every step along the way. _~ lcamtuf_
+To truly master it, dive into how computers work, then make a habit of asking yourself "okay, but what if assumption X does not hold true?" every step along the way.
+> <cite>- lcamtuf</cite>

 **Economic incentives**